 Wiarton's cement factory received a second chance for success when it was reorganized under the name "Crown Portland Cement Co." in June of 1909.
 Following extensive upgrades to improve efficiency, reduce costs and, ultimately, compete with other cement firms, the cement factory began running again at the end of July.

 The productivity of the plant was said to be so superior as to produce with 75 men what is typically produce with 125-150.
 As is apparent, it consisted of several buildings including the main rotary building, the powerhouse, a boiler house, a coal grinding building and a dry grinder.
-Interestingly, the company also privately constructed a 3.5 mile rail line between Wiarton and the marl beds without a cent in government funding...an example of private initiative that is quite rare today.
+Interestingly, the company also privately constructed a 3.5 mile rail line between Wiarton and the marl beds government support.
 (The raised land from this railway is still visible today.)
 Following the company's 1909 reorganization, it also featured the world's longest conveyor belt.
 (It was used to deliver stone taken by barge from White Cloud Island.)

 Figure W6A below shows three views of the Wiarton cement plant.
 The top image is a rare photo of the plant still under construction, reflected in the tranquil waters of Colpoy's Bay.
 Taken sometime between May 1904 and December 1907, several key features of the plant have yet to be erected, including the smokestacks, the water tank and the railway track on the pier.
 The other two images in Figure W6A depict the Crown Portland Cement Company in its prime.
 The middle image shows most of the key features that were missing in the top image.
 Note also the small train engine and the conveyor belt on the pier.
 The bottom image of Figure W6A is from a postcard and shows a wider view of the middle image.

 Figure W6A: The Wiarton cement plant (about 1905 and 1910).